mongodb/mongo-powerbi-connector/mongodb-sql-interface.md

    ![Authentication](./media/mongodb/mongodb_authentication.png)

    > [!NOTE]
-   > Once you enter your username and password for a particular Atlas federated database, Power BI Desktop uses those same credentials in subsequent connection attempts.
+   > Once you enter your username and password for a particular database, Power BI Desktop uses those same credentials in subsequent connection attempts.
 You can modify those credentials by going to **File** > **Options and settings** > **Data source settings**.

 6. In **Navigator**, select one or multiple elements to import and use in Power BI Desktop.
    Then select either **Load** to load the table in Power BI Desktop, or **Transform Data** to open the Power Query editor where you can filter and refine the set of data you want to use, and then load that refined set of data into Power BI Desktop.

-## Connect to MongoDB Atlas federated database using Atlas SQL interface from Power Query Online
+## Connect using the MongoDB SQL interface from Power Query Online

-To connect using the Atlas SQL interface:
+To connect using the MongoDB SQL interface:

 1. Select **MongoDB SQL Interface** from the **Power Query - Choose data source** page.
 2. On the **Connection settings** page, fill in the following values:
     - The **MongoDB URI**. _Required_.
-      Use the MongoDB URI obtained [in the prerequisites](#obtaining-connection-information-for-your-federated-database-instance).
+      Use the MongoDB URI obtained [in the prerequisites](#Prerequisites).
 Make sure that it doesn't contain your username and password.
 URIs containing username and/or passwords are rejected.
-    - Your federated **Database** name. _Required_
+    - Your **Database** name. _Required_
-      Use the name of the federated database obtained [in the prerequisites](#obtaining-connection-information-for-your-federated-database-instance).
+      If you're using Atlas, use the name of the federated database obtained [in the prerequisites](#Prerequisites).
+If you're self-managed, use the name of the database you'd like to connect to.

    [//]: # (![Connection Settings](./media/mongodb/mongodb_connect_to_data_source.png)